arafat-ar13/youlearn-project/README.md

 - Fast API
 - Docker contained in 2 gig memory and 2 CPU cores

 For bbox highlighting I have achieved it, though not fully.
 For text-based PDF files, whenever a line on the transcript on the right is highlighted, the corresponding line will highlight on the PDF.
 But where it falls short is that I could not develop this feature for image-based text PDFs, though my app can render them perfect.
 Moreover, only single lines highlighted show on the original PDF on the left, if you highlight multiple lines, the PDF highlighter does NOT work.
 I needed more time for that.
 Zooming works flawlessly.
 For highlighting, I am using a mix of bbox coordinates and pdf-search functionality.
 Moreover, if you select just one word, multiple words on the right-side PDF will be highlighted.
-As you select a good chunk of unique text, only that text will be highlighted on the right-side PDF
+As you select a good chunk of unique text, only that text will be highlighted on the right-side PDF.

+The `/extract` enpoint will give you text, bbox which is a list of four floats, plus it will also return a bunch of other info that my app uses.

 ### Front end